mvdh7/calkulate/docs/index.md

 `data` is then a pandas DataFrame based on the metadata file you provided but with some extra columns added such as `data.alkalinity`, which contains the fully calibrated total alkalinity for each sample.

-Other read-in functions are also available (e.g. for [Excel spreadsheets and VINDTA .dbs files](io/#import-from-excel-csv-or-dbs)).
+Other read-in functions are also available (e.g., for [Excel spreadsheets and VINDTA .dbs files](io/#import-from-excel-csv-or-dbs)).

 See [Dataset methods](methods) for more information on what `calkulate` does.

-## Coming soon

-Calkulate is in active development and new features that should be added soon include:

-  * Different alkalinity-solving algorithms.
-  * Visualisation functions.
-  * Better documentation of the lower-level controls for fine-tuning your analysis.

 ## About